Big news, everyone:

 - Attach Actions based on the successful purchase (add Tags, send content, subscribe to Sequence etc.).

-⚠ Please keep in mind that the Payments feature is available in a limited number of countries.
+⚠ Please keep in mind that the Payment solution is available in a limited number of countries.
 See the full list here.